daboehme/caliper-tutorial/tutorial/recording_metadata.md

 available [here](https://software.llnl.gov/Adiak).
 This section covers basic use of Adiak for recording run metadata in an application.

+At its core, Adiak is an in-memory key-value store.
 To use Adiak, an application first initializes Adiak and then registers name-value pairs with Adiak's data collection API.
+By default, Adiak makes deep copies of all passed-in values: it is intended collecting descriptive run metadata, not for storing large datasets.

 Caliper automatically imports all name-value pairs collected with Adiak as run metadata in .cali or .json output files.
 It can also be printed in text-based recipes like runtime-report with the `print.metadata` option, e.g.